 You can request for an application pack to be sent to you by clicking here:

 Key Product Features for Easy Access Saver

 What is the interest

-- Interest is calculated daily and paid annually on 31st October and can be credited to the account or paid out to your bank account according to your preference as indicated on the application form.
+- Interest is calculated daily, paid annually on 31st October and can be credited to the account or paid out to your bank account according to your preference as indicated on the application form.

 - Interest will be paid without the deduction of tax.
 You may be liable to pay tax on your savings income and you will be responsible for paying any tax due.
 Tax treatment depends on your personal circumstances and may be subject to change in the future.

 change the interest rate?

 - Interest rates are variable and will only be altered in accordance with condition 11.8 of our Terms and Conditions.
 You will be notified of any changes in writing.

 - Information about current interest rates can be found at any time by contacting us on 0161 923 8065 or visiting our website www.themanchester.co.uk.
 We will write to you at least once each year to confirm the interest rate on your account.